squeige/dockr_react_env/README.md

-# Project Title

-Docker React Native DEV environment with SSH capabilites for remote coding.
+# Docker React Native DEV environment with SSH capabilites for remote coding.

-## Description
 As a usecase I wanted to setup a docker dev env in my local machine that was reproducible and easily transfered between my desktop and my laptop.
 I was thinking if I was a large enterprise and wanted to exploresay I had a company with new hires all the tools they needed to get coding as soon as possible what would be the fastest approach.
 I have some open security vulnerabilities with SSH and not using secrets for passwords.
 But as a usecase I am happy with the results and the execution.
 ## Getting Started